tonycheang/genome-assembler/README.md

 ### Examples

-The following program generates 60 read-pairs, each read of length 8 from the echo’ed string, breaks them into substrings of length 6 for assembly, and reconstructs a single contig.
+The following program generates 60 read-pairs, each read of length 8 from the echo’ed string, breaks them into substrings of length 6 (kmer\_length) for assembly, and reconstructs a single contig.

 ```Bash
 echo "It_was_many_and_many_a_year_ago_" |